Antrage/antrage-lotery/README.md

-Loteery application with html5 + localstorage + javascript
+Lotery application with html5 + localstorage + javascript

 What can it do?